brandur/sorg/content/passages-drafts/002-japan.md

-knows that Jony Ives has wanted an end-to-end display on Apple phones for years, and given their recent track record I thought they'd finally lost it on the X -- jettisoning a good technology (TouchID) for a bad one (FaceID) just to make the prettier screen happen.
+knows that Jony Ives has wanted an end-to-end display on Apple phones for years, and given their recent track record I thought they'd finally lost it on the X -- jettisoning a good technology (TouchID) for a bad one (FaceID) to make the prettier screen happen.

 ![iPhone X](/assets/passages/002-japan/iphone-x@2x.jpg)